mono/website/docs/advanced/garbage-collector/sgen/index.md

 Nursery Collection
 ==================

 The nursery is the generation where objects are initially.
 In SGen, it is a contiguous region of memory that is allocated on starts up, and it does not change size.
 The default size is 4 MB, but a different size can be specified via the environment variable `MONO_GC_PARAMS` when invoking Mono.
-See the man page for details or [Working with SGen](/index.php?title=Working_with_SGen&action=edit&redlink=1 "Working with SGen (page does not exist)").
+See the man page for details or Working with SGen.

 Allocation
 ----------